LinkedIn Strategy

 • "Before vs. After: What [process] looks like with and without automation"

 Carousels get saved and shared at high rates.
 They also keep people on your post longer, which signals to LinkedIn's algorithm to distribute it further.
+Per LinkedIn's engagement data, saves carry more weight than likes in the algorithm, making carousel content one of the highest-ROI formats for founders.

-7. Leverage LinkedIn for Investor and Talent Attraction
+LinkedIn for Investor and Talent Attraction

 Your LinkedIn content does double duty.
 Investors scout LinkedIn for founders who demonstrate market knowledge and traction.
 Potential hires evaluate founders by their online presence before applying.